Three Astronauts Aboard The ISS Are Set To Come Home This Weekend

 The trio will be replaced on board the ISS by NASA astronauts Serena Aunon-Chancellor and Alexander Gerst and cosmonaut Sergey Prokopyev.
 The three new crew members of Expedition 56-57 are getting ready for a six-month mission in space and will travel to the ISS in a Soyuz MS-09 capsule launching June 6.

-Meanwhile, Tingle, Kanai and Shkaplerov are preparing for their homecoming and have already started packing gear into the Soyuz MS-07 and checking their spacesuits, NASA reported on May 25.
+Meanwhile, Tingle, Kanai, and Shkaplerov are preparing for their homecoming and have already started packing gear into the Soyuz MS-07 and checking their spacesuits, NASA reported on May 25.